 Diablo is a game about collecting loot.
 It always has been, and always will be.
 It’s a glorified slot machine with incredibly satisfying feedback.

-I won’t get into the balancing of the existing loot system or its relation to the economy of the auction house (an interesting and somewhat controversial discussion of that here).
+I won’t get into the balancing of the existing loot system or its relation to the economy of the (now defunct) auction house.
 It’s a great topic, but instead, I want to offer a new way to excite and motivate players through loot.

 I’d like to suggest that the current loot system is outdated because it doesn’t cater enough to the completely online, server-backed world.
-It’s a single player loot system rearing its head in a multiplayer game through the auction house.
+It’s a single player loot system rearing its head in a multiplayer game.